mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Not really sure what to expect, I called up and was all like "yeah bloody g'day, day for it ay, hot enough for ya?".
 Once the formalities were out of the way, I skipped my usual explanation of why I was calling and just asked point-blank if they had Tony Abbott's contact details.

-The person on the phone was casually like "Oh, no, but I can put you through to the _Serjant-at-arms_, who can give you the contact details of former members".
+The person on the phone was casually like "Oh, no, but I can put you through to the _Serjeant-at-arms_, who can give you the contact details of former members".
 I was like ".....okay?????".
 Was I supposed to know who that was?
-Isn't a serjant like an army thing?
+Isn't a Serjeant like an army thing?

-But no, the Serjant-at-arms was just a nice lady who told me "he's in a temporary office right now, and so doesn't have a phone number.
+But no, the Serjeant-at-arms was just a nice lady who told me "he's in a temporary office right now, and so doesn't have a phone number.
 I can give you an email address or a P.O. box?".
 I was like "ok th-thank you your majesty".

 It felt a bit weird just.... emailing the former PM being like "boy do i have bad news for _you_", but I figured he probably wouldn't read it anyway.
 If it was _that_ easy to get this email address, everyone had it, and so nobody was likely to be reading the inbox.